 Consider Therapy Yourself

 Making the decision to begin therapy is a difficult decision.
-However, if your relationship is ever suffering as a result of your partner’s therapy journey, then you should seriously consider enlisting the help of a couple’s therapist in Walnut Creek.
+However, if your relationship is ever suffering as a result of your partner’s therapy journey, then you should seriously consider enlisting the help of a couple’s therapist.
 As an intermediary, your couple’s therapist can help you to tackle the issues that are driving a wedge without undermining your partner’s progress.